LucasRr/deep_learning_playground/README.md

 Most experiments can be found as a collection of notebooks (see the list below).

-This repo is work in progress and more notebooks will be added in the future.
+This repo is work in progress and more notebooks/experiments will be added in the future.

+#### Requirements

-Note: Most models have been trained (when possible) on Apple M1 GPU, which is currently possible using pytorch-nightly, which can be installed with:
+Most models have been trained (when possible) on Apple M1 GPU, which is currently possible using pytorch-nightly, which can be installed with:

 ```
 conda install pytorch torchvision torchaudio -c pytorch-nightly
 ```

-Change `device = "mps"` to `device = "cpu"` or `device = "cuda"` in the code to train/evaluate on CPU or cuda GPU instead.
+Change `device = "mps"` to `device = "cpu"` or `"cuda"` in the code to train/evaluate on CPU or cuda GPU instead.

 See `requirements.txt` for more details on the environment.

-##### List of notebooks:
+#### List of notebooks:

 - `MNIST_classification_MLP.ipynb`: multi-layer perceptron architectures for MNIST classification
 - `MNIST_classification_CNN.ipynb`: CNN architectures for MNIST classification